-Here is a sample of the classes currently being taught for the February 2017 Semester:
+Here is a sample of the classes that are being taught during the September 2017 Semester:

 Below is a list of some of the classes offered at CCBI.
 Not all classes are offered each semester.
 If you are not interested, or committed, to a full two-year Associates program we welcome you to come for just one or more semesters to suit your needs.
 Students who want to graduate must have a total of 72 credits.
 This averages out to be 18 credits per semester.

 CH301 Church History — (2 credits) This is an introductory course to familiarize ourselves with how the church has developed beginning with the early church in Acts to the present day.
 We will seek to highlight major events and important people in church history rather than doing a detailed chronology of 2000 years.
 Students will be expected to understand such things as: how the church began at Pentecost; the early church fathers; the waves of persecution that rocked the church; the rise of the papacy; the church in middle ages; church reformers and the Protestant church; the rise of modern missions; the rise of liberalism; fundamentalism and evangelicalism; major church issues of today.